Certified question: History

 Historically, the procedure under which one court certifies a question to another, arises out of the distinction in the law of England between common law courts and equity courts.
 At one time, these two were separate and parallel legal systems, differing in procedure and the sort of case each had primary jurisdiction over.
 From time to time, a legal issue would arise in one court that fell within the other's jurisdiction and expertise; in this situation, the two courts could certify legal questions to each other.
 This remains possible in the state of Delaware, which continues to have a separate Court of Chancery.
 Charles Dickens made reference to the process of the two separate courts certifying questions to each other as a part of the interminable litigation in Jarndyce v.
 Jarndyce which figures in the plot of Bleak House:

 Equity sends questions to law, law sends questions back to equity; law finds it can't do this, equity finds it can't do that; neither can so much as say it can't do anything, without this solicitor instructing and this counsel appearing for A, and that solicitor instructing and that counsel appearing for B; and so on through the whole alphabet, like the history of the apple pie.

 In Clay v.
 Sun Insurance Office, Ltd., the United States Supreme Court confronted a situation where a circuit court of appeals could not "make a competent guess" about how the Florida courts would construe an insurance statute.
 The court observed that the Florida legislature had passed a statute allowing the federal courts to certify questions of state law to the Florida Supreme Court, but that the Florida courts had not yet made a rule establishing procedures under the statute.
 After the Clay decision, the various states began to adopt statutes or rules allowing for the certification of questions of state law to state courts.
 The relatively streamlined process of sending a certified question to a state appellate court also relieves federal courts of the unwieldy procedure of Pullman abstention, under which Federal courts abstain from deciding on the constitutionality of state laws while litigation seeking the construction of those laws is pending in state courts.
 In 1967, a Uniform Act was first proposed to establish a standard procedure for certified questions.
 In Lehman Bros. v.
 Schein, the Supreme Court praised the certified question procedure as helping to build a cooperative judicial federalism.

 As of 2014, forty-nine states, the District of Columbia, Guam, the Northern Mariana Islands, and Puerto Rico have established procedures under which questions of state and local law may be certified to their courts.
 Only the state supreme court of North Carolina lacks a certification process.
+Additionally, although Missouri has a certification statute, its supreme court has held that it has no jurisdiction under the state constitution to answer certified questions.